webaverse/docs/docs/developer/creating-an-xrpk.md

 XRPackages in the Webaverse are spatialized apps.
 Unlike traditional apps that exists on a 2D plane, XRPKs are applications that exist in three dimensional space.

+**Note**: This guide assumes you have read the [XRPackage Overview](./xrpackage-overview.md) or are familiar with what an XRPackage is.

+## GUI

+Creators can build a XRPK from directory at [https://utils.webaverse.com/](https://utils.webaverse.com/).
+The only requirement is placing a compatible asset file somewhere in the directory.
+The package [`manifest.json`](https://docs.webaverse.com/docs/developer/xrpackage-overview#whats-in-a-package) describes aspects of the XRPK.
+If no manifest.json exists one will be generated for you.

+The minting flow on [Webaverse.com](https://https://webaverse.com) aims to streamline the process, although its slower to implement any new experimental new NFT types.

+## Command Line

 The `xrpk` command line tool will be used to package the assets into a bundle.
 Although XRPackage supports multiple asset types, this guide demonstrates packaging an existing ThreeJS 3d website scene.

-**Note**: This guide assumes you have read the [XRPackage Overview](./xrpackage-overview.md) or are familiar with what an XRPackage is.

-## Prerequisites
+### Prerequisites

 - Familiarity with the command line
 - NodeJS